beaumontlab/antonie/README.md

    can be inferred from paired end reads, and in fact you'll have to concatenate both paired reads first.
  * Antonie can't yet deal with reads of varying lengths.
+ * We only do indels of 1 nucleotide as of now
  * Our HTML is known not to be displayed correctly on some versions of Internet Explorer.
  * Finally, Antonie may be of limited use for reads shorter than 75 nucleotides, as it hasn't been tried in that domain a lot yet.